mrWh1te/Botmation/README.md

 Why choose Botmation?
 ---------------------

-It enables devs to do more with Puppeteer while writing less code.
+It enables devs to use Puppeteer with less code.

-It gives devs the tools to build Bot Actions in single purpose units and chains of units.
+It gives devs tools to build reusable Puppeteer code with single purpose units called bot actions.

-It empowers devs with composable Architecture and choice in approach of Object-Oriented or Functional.
+It empowers devs with composable Architecture to chain bot actions together.

+It gives choice in approach: Object-Oriented or Functional.

 Install
 -------